Topology Matters: Measuring Memory Leakage in Multi-Agent LLMs: Experiments

 \subsection{Scaling with Agents \& Rounds (RQ3)}

 Across all settings, leakage follows a clear ``\textit{rapid-rise then plateau}'' pattern: it increases sharply in the first 2--3 rounds and stabilizes by rounds 3--4, after which additional rounds yield little gain.
-Figures~\ref{fig:rq4-ag4}, \ref{fig:rq4-ag5}, and \ref{fig:rq4-ag6} show this diffusion process for setups with 4, 5, and 6 agents.
+Figure~\ref{fig:rq4-ag6} shows this diffusion process for setups with 6 agents.
+Appendix~\ref{app:additional_results_RQ3} contains more results.

 At a fixed number of rounds, more agents slightly reduce final leakage, suggesting stronger mutual checking, but they also make early rounds more productive, with steeper initial growth as information circulates through more paths.
 Increasing rounds consistently raises leakage within any agent size, though most of the increase occurs early.
-The fast-growth phase typically ends by round 3, followed by a stable plateau.
-These regularities hold across all six graph families; dense, highly connected structures raise the \emph{level} of the curves, whereas sparse ones depress it, but none alter the fundamental ``rapid-rise then plateau'' shape.
+Early rounds act as a high-gain mixing stage where complementary snippets propagate and cohere; subsequent rounds mostly circulate already-seen content, yielding redundancy rather than new leakage.
+Thus, \textit{agents and rounds jointly shape an ``exponential-then-plateau'' diffusion dynamic}.